Semiconcave functions in Alexandrov's geometry: Controlled concavity

 \begin{thm}{\bf Claim.} For any point of an Alexandrov's space there is an arbitrary small closed convex neighborhood. \end{thm}

-By rescaling and passing to the limit one can even estimate the size of the convex hull in an Alexandrov's space in terms of the volume of a ball containing it:
+Applying rescaling and passing to the limit, one can estimate the size of the convex hull in an Alexandrov's space in terms of the volume of a ball containing it:

 \begin{thm}{\bf Lemma on strictly concave convex hulls \cite[4.3]{perelman-petrunin:extremal}.} For any $v>0$, $r>0$ and $\kappa\in \RR$, $m\in\NN$ there is $\eps>0$ such that, if $A\in\Alex^m(\kappa)$ and $\vol B_{r}(p)\ge v$ then for any $\rho<\eps\cdot r$,